stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     #checking RAM required for each
     estimate_req_RAM(maps, 4.0, suppress=True)

+    #raises EnvironmentError
+    estimate_req_RAM(maps, 4.0)

 Because suppress was true we only received a message along with the amount of RAM each map would require.
-If you re-run the last line with :code:`suppress=False` or omitting it altogther an Exception is raised: :code:`estimate_req_RAM(maps, 4.0)`
+However the last line generates an error.

 **The run_model Function**